Using calendar: Scotland - St Andrews & Edinburgh. You can change this.

 (repeat antiphon*)

-Christ is the spouse of the Church: come, let us adore him, alleluia.
+Christ the Lord has promised us the Holy Spirit: come, let us adore him, alleluia.

 (repeat antiphon*)